viking-sudo-rm/draftnet/README.md

 ## Running the Draftnet source code

 Our Python implementation of Draftnet requires the [Tensorflow](https://www.tensorflow.org/) machine learning library.
-After you have installed Tensorflow and cloned our repository, you can train our feed-forward network with `draftnet.py`.
+After you have installed Tensorflow and cloned our repository, you can train the prediction network with `draftnet.py`.
 For example:

 ~~~~
 python draftnet.py --train train/pro-7.00.json --test test/pro-7.00.json --save results/customModel.ckpt